-ERA-Interim production to stop on 31st August 2019
+ERA-Interim production stopped on 31st August 2019

-For the time being and until further notice, ERA-Interim shall continue to be accessible through the ECMWF Web API.
+For the time being and until further notice, ERA-Interim (1st January 1979 to 31st August 2019) shall continue to be accessible through the ECMWF Web API.

+ERA-Interim is a climate reanalysis dataset, covering the period from 1979 to 31st August 2019.
 ERA stands for 'ECMWF Re-Analysis' and refers to a series of research projects at ECMWF which produced various datasets (ERA-Interim, ERA-40, etcetera).

-ERA-Interim uses a fixed version of a numerical weather prediction (NWP) system (IFS - Cy31r2) to produce reanalysed data.
+ERA-Interim uses a fixed version of a numerical weather prediction (NWP) system (IFS - CY31r2) to produce reanalysed data.
 The fixed version ensures that no spurious trends are caused by an evolving NWP system, though the changing observing system can create such trends.
 The NWP system blends, or assimilates observations with a previous forecast to obtain the best fit to both.
 The result of this blending is called an analysis and is the starting point for the next forecast.
 In this manner, data is produced at increasingly later times.

-- The ERA-Interim dataset contains atmospheric and surface parameters:
+The ERA-Interim dataset contains atmospheric and surface parameters:

 - 6-hourly atmospheric fields on model levels, pressure levels, potential temperature and potential vorticity